 All beginning November 1, 2027, will be the first Binding Season for all Participants that executed awhose Western Resource Adequacy Program Agreement (WRAPA) prior to theis effective date of BPM 109 contemporaneously gave written notice to the Program Administrator of their elected first Transition Binding Season.
-Each entity that becomes a Participant after the effective date of BPM 109 and prior to March 31, 2027, shall, at the time it executes a WRAPA, or at the time such Participant's non-conforming WRAPA is filed with the Federal Energy Regulatory Commission, give notice of its elected first Transition by September 15, 2026, unless a Participant selects Summer 2027 as its first Binding Season.
-Such notice shall be provided in writing by the Participant's designated Resource Adequacy Participant Committee (RAPC) representative to the Program Administrator at the email address designated in the new Participant application portion of the Program Administrator's website.
+Each entity that becomes a Participant after the effective date of BPM 109 and prior to March 31, 2027, shall, at the time it executes a WRAPA, or at the time such Participant's non-conforming WRAPA is filed with the Federal Energy Regulatory Commission, give notice of its elected first Transition on by September 15, 2026, unless a Participant selects Summer 2027 as its first Binding Season.
+Such notice shall be provided in writing by the Participant's designated Resource Adequacy Participant Committee (RAPC) representative to the Program Administrator's website.